Computer Drivers

 Conventional safety education can readily facilitate cognitive and psychomotor learning, but lasting influence over behavior is much harder to accomplish.
 As well as in road safety, behavior change is a major challenge for all the safety, health, and other helping sciences (Lonero & Clinton, 1998).
 The classical education model of DE is inadequate, and fundamental changes in content, methods, and organization are clearly needed.
 Because it is expected to actually change behavior, DE has a tougher job than most other forms of education.
 To have a chance of succeeding, DE must lead in the scope and precision of its content and the effectiveness of its methods.
 Innovative, participational education in the classroom and self-paced, automated training in the lab are needed to balance motives and skills.
 Reduction of crashes will also likely require linking DE with parental and community influences, graduated licensing, and motivational influences such as personal involvement and incentives (see Geller et al., 1990; Lonero et al., 1995a).

-From the perspective of 1995, when the Novice Driver Education Model Curriculum Outline (also in PDF) was developed, it was clear that a reinvented DE would have to operate initially within severe resource limitations.
+From the perspective of 1995, when the Novice Driver Education Model Curriculum Outline was developed, it was clear that a reinvented DE would have to operate initially within severe resource limitations.
 Curriculum hardware and software need to be highly developed and simply packaged for delivery in poorly capitalized, low-tech instructional environments.
 Starting in the 1990s, both for-profit and non-profit private organizations started bringing new capital into the field, and this opened new opportunities for future development.
 Nevertheless, a new DE will have to be modular and highly flexible to accommodate the severe non-uniformity of standards, organization, and available resources in different jurisdictions.
 The late 1990s brought trends toward consolidation of the driving school industry and organizational integration with insurance and automobile manufacturing.
 These trends seemed to promise better organization and more development resources, but it is not yet clear how successful the early consolidators and integrators have been and whether others will follow.

 Skills vs. motives